 Protecting the security and confidentiality of our patient’s information is of the utmost importance.
-Only authorized members of your healthcare team can view your health record.
-In addition, Health Information Exchanges have created a secure system for information exchange that complies with state and federal privacy laws.
+Health Information Exchanges have created a secure system for information exchange that complies with state and federal privacy laws.
 Their advanced technology uses specific protocols to ensure that your health information remains private and secure.
-Health Information Exchanges facilitate exchange of the data and will not store patient health information.

 When will my health information be shared?

 Palomar will only share your health information electronically through a Health Information Exchange to support your continuation of care and as required or allowed by law.
-For example, when you see a health care provider for treatment outside of Palomar Health who participates in Health Information Exchanges and that health care provider requests your information.
+For example, when you see a health care provider who participates in the Exchange outside of Palomar Health or to notify your primary care provider of your recent visit to Palomar Health facilities.